middlebury/college-handbook/content/i-policies-for-all/health-safety/minors-on-campus.md

 Varsity and Junior Varsity Coaches
 Field House Monitors
 Advisors/Cluster Managers for Student Groups or Organizations
-Deans, directors or co-directors for other Middlebury programs such as the Schools Abroad, Language Schools, Bread Loaf School of English, School of the Environment, Middlebury Institute of International Studies, Schools Abroad and MiddCORE</span></span></span>
+Deans, directors or co-directors for other Middlebury programs such as the Schools Abroad, Language Schools, Bread Loaf School of English, School of the Environment, Middlebury Institute of International Studies, Schools Abroad and MiddCORE

 A complete list of Campus Security Authories is available in Middlebury's [Annual Security and Fire Safety Reports](https://www.middlebury.edu/offices/health/publicsafety/Resources_and_Compliance_Requirements/Clery) for its campuses in Vermont, Calilfornia and New Mexico.